 * 7. Does the program challenge and motivate me, or does it feel like it would become easy once I learned it?

-Good brain exercise requires increasing levels of difficulty.
+Good mental exercise requires increasing levels of difficulty.

 * 8. Does the program fit my personal goals?

-Each individual has different goals/ needs when it comes to brain health.
-For example, some want to manage anxiety, others to improve short-term memory...
+Each individual has different goals and needs when it comes to brain health.
+For example, some want to manage anxiety, others to improve short-term memory.

 * 9. Does the program fit my lifestyle?

-Some brain exercise programs have great short-term results but are very intense.
-Others may be better over time
+Some brain training programs have good short-term results but are very intense.
+Others may be better over time.

 * 10. Am I ready and willing to do the program, or would it be too stressful?